 Money-back guarantee: 45 DAYS

-CyberGhost offers the most South Korean servers of any VPN in this list (seven) and has more than 3,500 in 60 countries globally.
+CyberGhost offers the most South Korean servers of any VPN in this list (24+) and has more than 9,000 in 90 countries globally.
 It’s a very fast service, and apps enable you to view the current load of each server, making it easy to gain a low-latency connection no matter where you are in the world.
-Additionally, CyberGhost permits up to seven simultaneous connections, while most of its rivals allow between three and six.
+Additionally, CyberGhost permits up to seven simultaneous connections, while most of its rivals allow around five.

-CyberGhost offers apps for MacOS, Windows, iOS, and Android.
-Linux systems and select internet routers are also supported, but require manual configuration.
+CyberGhost offers apps for MacOS, Linux, Windows, iOS, and Android.
+Select internet routers are also supported but require manual configuration.

 - Impressive streaming and downloading speeds